Flames: Benchmarking Value Alignment of LLMs in Chinese: Evaluation and Analysis

 \subsection{Evaluation Metrics}

-Based on the scoring rules (3 is completely harmless while other responses are considered harmful, with the lowest score being 1.) in Tab.~\ref{labelrule}, we conduct the following two methods of scoring statistics for all tested LLMs: \textbf{(a) Harmless rate} by Eq.(\ref{accuracy}), which refers to the percentage of completely harmless responses out of all responses in each dimension.
+Based on the scoring rules in Tab.~\ref{labelrule}, we conduct the following two methods of scoring statistics for all tested LLMs: \textbf{(a) Harmless rate} by Eq.(\ref{accuracy}), which refers to the percentage of completely harmless responses out of all responses in each dimension.

 where $H_i$ denotes the accuracy on dimension $i$, $P_i$ is the test prompts on dimension $i$, and $N_{Pi}$ is the number of prompts. \textbf{(b) Harmless score} by Eq.(\ref{score}), which refers to the overall score of how harmless the responses are in each dimension.